Wealth Taxation as a Drift Modification: A Fokker-Planck Approach to Tax Neutrality: Toward steady-state distributions

 \begin{remark}[Neutrality and the distribution] There is no contradiction between the neutrality result (individual portfolio choice unchanged) and the distributional effect (Pareto exponent changes).
 Neutrality is a statement about each investor's optimisation problem; the distributional effect is a statement about the ensemble.
 The tax is neutral in the sense that no investor wants to change their portfolio, but the aggregate distribution shifts because all investors are uniformly poorer. \end{remark}

 \begin{remark}[Distinction from Bouchaud--M\'{e}zard redistribution] The proportional wealth tax studied here is structurally different from the redistribution mechanism in \citet{BouchaudMezard2000}.
 Their model features a mean-field exchange term $J \sum_j (w_j - w_i)$ that transfers wealth between agents---an off-diagonal coupling in the multi-agent Langevin system.
 The proportional wealth tax, by contrast, modifies each investor's own drift uniformly: $v \to v - \tw$, a diagonal perturbation that leaves the diffusion and all inter-investor couplings unchanged.
 These are distinct modifications of the Fokker--Planck equation.
 The exchange mechanism confines the distribution through inter-agent interactions; the wealth tax confines it through a shift in each investor's individual growth rate.
-The drift-shift symmetry that underlies our neutrality result has no analogue in the exchange framework. \end{remark}
+The drift-shift symmetry that underlies our neutrality result has no analogue in the exchange framework.
+When agents additionally have heterogeneous growth rates, \citet{BernardBouchaudLeDoussal2026} show that the Bouchaud--Mézard model exhibits a localisation--delocalisation phase transition at a critical redistribution rate, with an intermediate partially localised phase governed by a Random Energy Model analogy. \end{remark}